curl/everything-curl/usingcurl/connections/name.md

 set (`load1.example.com` for example) you can instruct curl to do that.

 You *can* still use `--resolve` to accomplish this if you know the specific IP address of load1.
-But without having to first resolve and fix the IP address separately, you can tell curl:
+Without having to first resolve and fix the IP address separately, you can tell curl:

     curl --connect-to www.example.com:80:load1.example.com:80 \